Martin Drewes: Gruppenkommandeur

 On 7 March, he was tasked with the leadership of III.
 Gruppe (3rd group) of NJG 1, becoming its acting Gruppenkommandeur (group commander).
-On 30/31 March 1944, Drewes claimed three Lancaster bombers shot down during the raid on Nuremberg.
+On 30–31 March 1944, Drewes claimed three Lancaster bombers shot down during the raid on Nuremberg.
 One of the aircraft shot down was Lancaster W5006 from No. 9 Squadron.

 His adjutant in the group at the time was Oberleutnant Walter Scheel, who later became the President of West Germany (1 July 1974 – 30 June 1979).
-On the night of 21/22 July 1944, Drewes claimed two Lancaster bombers destroyed, but was also shot down in his Bf 110 G-4 (Werknummer 720410—factory number).
+On the night of 21–22 July 1944, Drewes claimed two Lancaster bombers destroyed, but was also shot down in his Bf 110 G-4 (Werknummer 720410—factory number).
 Although Drewes was injured, he and his crew, Oberfeldwebel Georg "Schorsch" Petz and Oberfeldwebel Erich Handke, escaped by parachute.

 At the end of hostilities he had flown 252 operations, and claimed a total of 52 victories (including a Spitfire, a Gladiator, seven American 4-engined bombers shot down in daylight operations, and 43 British bombers at night), most of them achieved with his crew, Petz and Handke.
 Drewes was decorated with Ritterkreuz and Eichenlaub.
 He was captured by British forces at the end of the war.

 Later life

 In February 1947, Drewes was released from captivity.
 He then left Germany, travelling to Italy.
 In Genua, he took the ship North King to Brazil, arriving in Rio de Janeiro on 20 August 1949.
 From 1950 to 1951, he worked as a pilot and aerial photography.

 There he built a career as an entrepreneur and married Dulce Hurpia, a Brazilian woman, who gave him a son, Klaus Drewes, a lawyer in Brazil.
 The long marriage ended only in 2010 by the death of his wife.
 He returned at least once each year on visits to Germany.
-He died on 13 October 2013 in Blumenau, southern Brazil, of natural causes.
+He died on 13 October 2013 in Blumenau, Santa Catarina, southern Brazil, of natural causes.